This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

-It would be impossible to list all of the fruit and vegetables available seasonally at the farm stand, but for the briefest summary there’s rhubarb, berries, carrots, cucumber, eggplants, peppers, potatoes, pumpkins, broccoli, peaches, watermelon and cantaloupe.
+It would be impossible for me to list all of the fruit and vegetables available seasonally at the farm stand.
+But, for the briefest summary, there’s rhubarb, berries, carrots, cucumber, eggplants, peppers, potatoes, pumpkins, broccoli, peaches, watermelon, and cantaloupe.

 In summer there’s a sunflower maze to solve, and the stand has a range of delicious pies baked from scratch using ingredients from the farm.

-The vineyards grow red grapes like Marquette, St. Croix, Merlot, Pinot Noir and Sangiovese, and whites like Bianca, Meynieu, Seyval Blanc, Chardonnay and Traminette for a line-up of award-winning wines.
+The vineyards grow a range of vinifera and hybrid grapes for award-winning wines.
+Red grapes include Marquette, St. Croix, Merlot, Pinot Noir and Sangiovese, and among the whites are Bianca, Meynieu, Seyval Blanc, Chardonnay and Traminette

 You can stop by all summer up to the end of October to enjoy a bottle paired with local cheese or treats from the farm stand.